empathyco/x/README.md

 - **Use it anywhere.** A search interface layer that is easy to integrate into any website, with X Components ready to use in your Vue.js and React projects.
 - **Interoperable**.
 Interface X can adapt and work independently with any search service endpoints!
-- **Fully personalizable experience**.
+- **Fully customizable experience**.
 Choose the configuration components, layouts, styles, and behaviors to craft exclusive search and discovery experiences.
 - **Expressive design**.
 Wrap the experience up in a neat, intuitive, and interactive UI design that fully matches your brand identity and your website’s look and feel.